Skip to main content

 Tag users who confirm

-Under the branch A (Message Clicked) add a Tag User action and set the tag to confirmed_opt_in and the value to true.
+Under the A (Message Clicked) branch, add a Tag User action and set the Tag to confirmed_opt_in with a value of true.

-As users click the button to confirm their subscription, their confirmed_opt_in tag will change from false to true.
-This will allow you to track which users have confirmed their email subscription.
+When users click the confirmation button, their confirmed_opt_in Tag changes from false (or unset) to true.
+You can use this Tag to track which users have confirmed their email subscription.

 Follow up with non-confirmers

-2. Wait a few minutes and you should receive the first email template.
+Wait a few minutes — you should receive the confirmation email at your test address.

-3. Click the button in the email.
-Wait a few more minutes.
+Click the button in the email and wait a few more minutes for the click to register.

 Troubleshooting

-Once you set the Journey live, if you did not get the confirmation email after a few minutes:
+If you did not receive the confirmation email after a few minutes:

 3. Select Audience Activity at the top left.
-See Journey Analytics for more details on Audience Activity.
+See Journey analytics for more details.

-4. You should see your email in the “Delivered” column.
-If its not there, check if your email address is Subscribed and fits the Segment criteria.
+4. You should see your email in the Delivered column.
+If it’s not there, check that your email address is Subscribed and matches the Segment criteria.

-If you received the email and clicked the button, but did not get the tag updated afer a few minutes:
+If you received the email and clicked the button but the Tag did not update after a few minutes:

 • The email address that you are testing.

-• A link to the Journey.
-You can copy-paste the URL from the browser address bar.
+• A link to the Journey (copy the URL from your browser address bar).

 5. Set live in production